RepresentationMaps/simulation_player/MAINTENANCE_NOTE.md

 Maintenance and Future Development
 ----------------------------------

-The authors of this repository are committed to maintaining and actively developing this repository.
+The authors of this repository are committed to its active development and maintenance.
 This work is part of the broader `reMap` project.
 The code will be maintained within the `reMap` GitHub organization to ensure a cohesive and well-supported ecosystem across all related repositories.

 Project Support
 ---------------